-Based upon the substantial work described in our Form 10-K for the year ended December 31, 2013, and the procedures performed through the filing of this Form 10-Q, we have concluded that the consolidated financial statements for the periods covered by and included in this Form 10-Q are prepared in accordance with GAAP and fairly present in all material respects, our financial position, results of operation and cash flows for each of the periods presented herein.
+Based upon the substantial work described in our Form 10-K for the year ended December 31, 2013, and our subsequent quarterly reports on Form 10-Q, and the procedures performed through the filing of this Form 10-Q, we have concluded that the consolidated financial statements for the periods covered by and included in this Form 10-Q are prepared in accordance with GAAP and fairly present in all material respects, our financial position, results of operation and cash flows for each of the periods presented herein.

-Our Chief Executive Officer and Chief Financial Officer determined that the aforementioned material weaknesses in our internal controls over financial reporting were not fully remediated and that our disclosure controls and procedures were not effective as of March 31, 2014.
+Our Chief Executive Officer and Chief Financial Officer determined that the aforementioned material weaknesses in our internal controls over financial reporting were not fully remediated and that our disclosure controls and procedures were not effective as of June 30, 2014.
 The Company expects to file its applicable securities law filings for the remainder of 2014 on a timely basis.
 Executing reviews and controls on a timely basis and filing its quarterly reports on time in 2014 is expected to improve the control environment and will demonstrate an effective control environment.